cfeenstra67/sqlauthz/README.md

 `sqlauthz` is still very early in its development and while it should have enough functionality to be usable for a lot of use-cases, there's a lot of functionality missing as well.
 More or less all of these are on my radar as improvement to make eventually, however if any of these are particularly important to you feel free to [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) and let me know.
 That will help me prioritize what to work on first.

-- Currently only supports permissions on tables, views, schemas, functions, and procedures (not sequences, types, languages, etc.).
+- Currently only supports permissions on tables, views, schemas, functions, procedures, and sequences (not types, languages, large objects, etc.).

 - **`sqlauthz` never alters default privileges.** Let me know via opening an issue if this is something you're interested in.
 In particular, by default all users have EXECUTE privleges on functions and procedures.
 To change this, you can use the following one-time query:
 ```sql